GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/php/index.md

 **oxd-https-extension Configuration**

-The oxd-https-extenssion configuration file is located in 'oxdHttpConfig.php'.
-The values here are used during the usage of all oxd protocols.For a full list of supported protocols, see the [oxd protocol](https://gluu.org/docs/oxd/protocol/) documentation.
+The oxd-https-extenssion configuration file is located in [oxdHttpConfig.php](https://github.com/GluuFederation/oxd-php-library/blob/3.1.2/client.example.com/oxdlibrary/oxdHttpConfig.php).
+The values here are used during the usage of all oxd protocols.For a full list of supported commands, see the [oxd API](https://gluu.org/docs/oxd/api/) documentation.

 By passing this configuration into any oxd php library class constructor, we can enable oxd-https-extension to connect oxd through https.